qruto/laravel-wave/README.md

 ## Usage

-If your server will not send events frequently, use ping command to close outdated workers.
+If your server will not send events frequently, use ping command to close outdated workers and keep a permanent connection.

 [Tasks scheduler](https://laravel.com/docs/9.x/scheduling#introduction) can help send ping events every minute: